MohamadNatsha/keyless/Reasoning.md

 - Display a message in the editor when a note has unsaved changes
 - Add auto-save that groups changes and syncs them to the server
 - Make animations smoother and more engaging
+- Reduce loading flickering
+- use loading skeleton
+- and others

 Thanks for checking out my work!
 If you have ideas or feedback, I'd love to hear them.